 Bursting with flavor, spicy shrimp are amazing and so easy to make.
-Serve them over cauliflower rice, or use them in salads and in low carb tacos.
+Serve them as an appetizer, as a main dish over cauliflower rice, or use them in salads and in low-carb tacos.

 How to make spicy shrimp

 It’s super easy!
 Scroll down to the recipe card for the detailed instructions.
 You simply coat the shrimp with the olive oil and spices (directly in the baking pan so no extra bowl to wash), then bake.